 Have the background information organized and available to attach with the court forms.

 How do I file a Small Claims case?

 The court system provides the forms for both the plaintiff and defendant in a small claims action.
-(At a minimum if the defendant agrees with the complaint these forms are the: complaint, notice that complaint was served, summons, answer, judgment, and satisfaction of judgment.)
-There are also filing fees and postage charges that are explained in the court's handbook.
+At a minimum, if the defendant agrees with the complaint, these forms specifically address the complaint, notice that complaint was served, summons, the answer, judgment, and satisfaction of judgment.
+There are also filing fees and postage charges that are explained in the court's andbook.